Carniatto/rxjs-memory-leak/README.md

 ## Solution 1

-Keep an array of your subscriptions and unsubscribe when the `OnDrestroy` hook is invoked
+Keep an array of your subscriptions and unsubscribe when the `OnDestroy` hook is invoked

 ```ts
 subscriptions: Subscriptions[]